Everything always comes back to relationships š¤

 Especially when things feel particularly rough, Josh has a little trick that always manages to snap him out of a negative thought spiral.

-I look at that for my reminder that I'm not a stupid guy who can't start a business… Because I see these quotes, and it's like, okay, I'm making a real impact on people.”
+āI have a feel-good document that sits at the highest level of Elephant's Google Drive, and all that document contains are quotes from customers.
+I look at that for my reminder that I'm not a stupid guy who can't start a business⦠Because I see these quotes, and it's like, okay, I'm making a real impact on people.ā

 While some people use Elephants for personal relationships and others for business, the sentiment is always the same: